MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceClass.md

-        If Mandatory is not specified or if it is defined as Mandatory=$false, the value is not guaranteed to be set when DSC calls the resource.
+        If Mandatory is not specified or if it is defined as Mandatory=$false, the value is not guaranteed to be set when DSC calls the Resource.
 This is appropriate for optional properties.
     #>
     [DscProperty(Mandatory)]
     [ensure] $ensure